Course: BA (Hons) 3D Design; MA Design

 Want to find similar alumni?

-If you would like to find out what other alumni from the Faculty of Arts and Humanities are currently doing, please visit the architecture, design, building and construction interest area.
+If you would like to find out what other alumni from the Faculty of Arts, Humanities and Business are currently doing, please visit the architecture, design, building and construction interest area.